Julius011/Logistics-system/README.md

 # What you need
 1. Atlas database
-2. bun or node server running
+2. Bun or Node server running

-Then it should work.
+3. Connect your code with the given URL by atlas, must include a password ..<.password>..